begli-amanov/vue-monitor/REFLECTING.md

 - FIX the messages that are not appearing, when deleting, editing or saving changes on Licenses.
 The only thing was missing is `<Toast/>` right under the closing tag from `<DataTable></DataTable>`.
 DONE!

+- WBS gets generated automatically, even when we put in our own one.
+PO behaves OK.
+Resolved trough deletion of `createID()` function, which was generation and saving a random ID and WBS in the `saveLicense()` function.

 ### NOT SOLVED

 - Preselect on `Select` to show the current status of a License. (optionValue with `const = statuses` was the solution).
 However it has now a bug, when creating a new item, selected status is not saved.
 I've deleted for now `optionValue`.
 Need another solution.